A Christmas story for you…

 itself.
 All the kids had to go upstairs and take a nap for at least an

-hour.
-I have to admit, we were pretty obedient; those who did not
+mit, we were pretty obedient; those who did not

 sleep, didn’t get to go on the skidoo ride that took place right after